FatemehEsfahani/Probabilistic-Nucleus-Decomposition/README.md

 numSamples: It is used to indicate the number of samples for weakly-global and global nucleus decompositions which are based on Monte-Carlo sampling

 precision: It is used to change weights to the actual probabilities.
 For cnr-2000, and Flickr-proc the precisions are equal to 2 and 16, respectively.

+The link to our datasets can be found in: https://www.dropbox.com/sh/cunq076ocfu8m05/AACU5Wcz9p_vp5PJ-0RsBbdja?dl=0

+For Flickr-proc, DBLP-proc, biomine-proc, precision should be queal to 16.
+For ljournal-2008-u and pokec-proc, the precision should be queal to 2, and for krogan-proc the precision should be queal to 3.

 # Compiling